 Lastly the site is to be cleaned.

-AFC manufactures, markets and sells worldwide satellite dish antennas, conical horn antennas, radomes, antenna feeds, microwave and waveguide components, ultra low loss waveguide transmission line Tallguide ®, and custom shelters.
+AFC manufactures, markets and sells worldwide satellite dish antennas, radomes, antenna feeds and ultra low loss waveguide transmission line Tallguide ®.
 Our customers serve the broadcast, communications, radar, weather and cable industry, defense, government, and government agencies worldwide.
 AFC's quality control manufacturing standards are certified under ISO 9001 : 2015.

 Telephone (352) 687-4121 Fax (352) 687-1203 E-mail firstname.lastname@example.org